Policy 5200 — Internal Research Grants

 5. Any unspent funds in the accounts of researchers who are no longer employed by the University will immediately revert to originating fund, unless special provision is made with the Provost and Vice-President, Academic and Research.

-6. Any funds remaining at the close of the grant period will revert to the originating fund for re-allocation.
+6. Any funds remaining at the close of the grant period, including any extensions for use of funds, will revert to the originating fund for re-allocation.

 Equipment purchased with internal research grants and awards shall remain the property of Mount Allison University.